JTomkiewicz/JTomkiewicz/README.md

 # About me :sunglasses:

-I am a 4th-year `Computer science student on Warsaw University of Technology`, writing mainly in JavaScript and Python.
-I love creating frontend & backend applications and want to become a master as a `full-stack engineer`.
+I am a Warsaw University of Technology CS graduate, writing mainly in JavaScript and Python.
+I love creating frontend & backend applications and want to become a master as a full-stack engineer.
+Currently, I am studying project management at Kozminski University.

-Privately, I am also interested in `work methodology` - how to work quickly and effectively.
+Privately, I am also interested in work methodology - how to work quickly and effectively.

 You can find me on [![Linkedin](https://i.stack.imgur.com/gVE0j.png) LinkedIn](https://linkedin.com/in/jtomkiewicz)